WMamba: Wavelet-based Mamba for Face Forgery Detection: Methodology

-\textbf{HWFEB.} We begin by utilizing a multi-level Haar DWT to generate wavelet representations at different scales.
+We begin by utilizing a \textbf{multi-level Haar DWT} to generate wavelet representations at different scales.
 For an input image $I\in\mathbb{R}^{H\times W\times 3}$, where $H$ and $W$ denote the height and width, the Haar DWT operates by convolving $I$ with four distinct filters: $f_{\rm{LL}}$, $f_{\rm{LH}}$, $f_{\rm{HL}}$, and $f_{\rm{HH}}$.
 These filters correspond to the Low-Low, Low-High, High-Low, and High-High frequency sub-bands, producing the respective wavelet sub-band outputs: LL, LH, HL, and HH, each of size $\frac{H}{2}\times \frac{W}{2}\times 3$.
-This process can be mathematically expressed as follows:
+This process can be expressed as follows:

 Here, $\circledast$ represents the convolution operation.
-The LH, HL, and HH sub-bands preserve high-frequency details, such as edges and textures, across different orientations.
-In contrast, the LL sub-band essentially serves as a low-resolution version of the input image and can be recursively decomposed.
+As illustrated in Figure~\ref{dwt}, the LH, HL, and HH sub-bands capture high-frequency details, such as edges and textures, from different orientations.
+In contrast, the LL sub-band essentially serves as a low-resolution approximation of the input image and can be recursively decomposed.
 This recursive process forms a multi-level DWT, which enables the generation of wavelet representations across various scales.

-Subsequently, we leverage WFEMs to generate spatial attention maps from the wavelet sub-bands LH, HL, and HH across multiple scales.
-This involves extracting forgery features using a combination of three parallel convolutional layers: two DCConv layers (one initialized along the x-axis and the other along the y-axis) and one standard 2D convolutional layer.
+Subsequently, we leverage \textbf{WFEMs} to generate spatial attention maps from the wavelet sub-bands LH, HL, and HH across multiple scales.
+Each WFEM extracts forgery-related features using three parallel convolutional layers: two DCConv layers (initialized along the x-axis and y-axis, respectively) and one standard 2D convolutional layer.
 The DCConv layers specialize in capturing the slender structures of facial contours, while the standard convolutional layer focuses on learning broader, more generalized patterns.
-The resulting feature maps from these layers are concatenated and projected to create the desired spatial attention map.
+The resulting feature maps from these layers are then concatenated and projected to create the desired spatial attention map.

-Next, we integrate spatial attention maps into the VMamba model using spatial gating mechanisms.
-Specifically, the attention map is applied to the model's feature map via a dot-product operation, which spatially weights the features to emphasize critical forgery clues.
-In addition, a skip connection is employed to enhance the model's stability and convergence.
+Finally, we incorporate spatial attention maps into multiple stages of the VMamba model through \textbf{spatial gating mechanisms}.
+At each stage, a dot-product operation is performed to combine the attention map with the model's feature map, enabling spatially adaptive weighting.
+This process effectively highlights critical features essential for identifying forgeries.
+In addition, we employ skip connections to enhance model stability and accelerate convergence.